Did you set up your first popup campaign, but you’re not seeing the results you expected? Are you frustrated by the conversion rate?

 When you take the time to choose the right popup campaign and configure it for your needs, you’ll greatly increase your chances of success.

-In this article, we’ll look at all the options you can choose in detail, then tell you which questions you should ask to choose the right type of popup for your website.
+In this article, we’ll look at all the options you can choose in detail, then tell you which questions you should ask to choose the right type of website popup.

 Let’s jump in!